 Additional Helpful Waterfront Home Buying References

 - List of Massachusetts lakes and other bodies of water via VisitNewEngland.com.
 Get some helpful information on some of the waterfront properties in Massachusetts.

-About the Author: The above Real Estate information on questions to ask when buying a waterfront property was provided by Bill Gassett, a Nationally recognized leader in his field.
+About the Author: The above Real Estate information on questions to ask when buying waterfront homes for sale was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at [email protected] or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 28+ Years.
+Bill has helped people move in and out of many Metrowest towns for the last 34+ Years.